Free EU AI Act Digital Omnibus planning tool

 EU AI Act Omnibus Deadline Router

-The 7 May 2026 Digital Omnibus agreement did not create one simple new AI Act deadline.
-It created several provisional planning tracks.
+The 29 June 2026 Council-adopted Digital Omnibus text did not create one simple new AI Act deadline.
+It created several adopted-pending-OJ tracks.
 Use this router to identify the likely track for one AI system and the evidence work you should not pause.

 Educational planning tool only.
 Not legal advice.
 Not a compliance guarantee.
-Current published law remains Regulation (EU) 2024/1689 until amended text is formally adopted and published.
+Existing Regulation (EU) 2024/1689 baseline remains Regulation (EU) 2024/1689 until amended text is published in the Official Journal and in force.

 Quick answer